 For most businesses, the first step is to select a reliable business VoIP provider.
 Trustworthy VoIP providers will be able to shed light on their VoIP network and tips to achieve optimal call quality.

 - Use wired Ethernet connections.
-Wi-Fi is subject to interference, which will impair phone calls at the worst possible time.
+Wi-Fi is subject to interference, impairing phone calls at the worst possible time.
 Any Category 6 certified Ethernet cable offers low latency with gigabit duplexing.
 Plus, you eliminate the risk of a bad termination.

 - Test your LAN and WAN connections regularly.
-Track your key metrics like ping, jitter, and bandwidth to detect network congestion.
+Track metrics like ping, jitter, and bandwidth to detect network congestion.
 Voice over Internet Protocol uses 100 Kbps upload/download per line.

 - Budget for 85% of your connection speed.
 Many businesses will reach the bandwidth limit offered by a DSL connection.
 Cable and fiber connections offer a lot more headroom.
 TCP and UDP connections have overhead that can fully utilize your bandwidth.